jxxcarlson/jxxcarlson.io/_posts/2020-11-19-generative-art-music.md

   Your browser does not support the audio element.
 </audio>

 *Space Invaders*, is based on random sequences of integers, some produced by a uniform probability distributions, others produced by random walk (Brownian motion).
 These sequences can be used to make visual art as well as music.
-We illustrate this with point emarks and images at the end of this post.
+We illustrate this with points and  remarks and images at the end of this post.

 As a side note, both kinds of sequences can be used to produce noise: white noise and brown noise, respectively.
 I find the first annoying (it is like static).
 The latter is relaxing — more like the sound of the sea at dawn.